zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/condition.md

 ## Evaluation Mode

-A condition will evaluate the specified rules individually, then apply an `AND`, `OR`, or `Custom` evaluation mode logic to the final result.
+When an Access Condition is applied to an element, it will first evaluate each of the specified rules individually, then will apply an evaluation mode, `AND|OR|Custom`, to determine the final result.
+The `AND` mode requires all rules to pass, `OR` mode requires at least one, while `Custom` mode would apply a custom logic.

+A custom logic is inputed with a query that references each rule using their order number within brackets, such as `{1}`, and use `AND|OR` operators, such as `{1} AND {2}`, or `{1} OR {2}`.
+Parentheses can also be used to alter the execution order, such as `({1} AND {2}) OR {3}`.

 {% image %}
 ![Access Condition Evaluation](/assets/ytp/access/access-condition-evaluation.webp)
 {% /image %}

-The `AND` mode requires for all rules to evaluate as `true` for the condition to be considered valid.

-The `OR` mode requires at least one rule to evaluate as `true` for the condition to be considered valid.

-The `Custom` mode requires the custom logic to evaluate as `true` for the condition to be considered valid.
-The logic is inputed with a query referencing each rule with brackets and it order number, e.g. `{1}`, with `AND|OR` operators to form the evalution logic, e.g. `{1} AND {2}`, and parenthesis `()` for altering the execution order, e.g. `({1} AND {2}) OR {3}`.

 ---

 ## Evaluation Logs

-While in the customizer, the Access Condition will have access to evaluation logs for each rule individually as for the final result.
-Use those to understand what is going on during the evaluation process and solve possible logic issues.
+While in the customizer, the Access Condition will display evaluation logs for each rule as well the final result.
+These logs can be used to gain insights into the evaluation process and troubleshoot any issues with the logic.

 {% image %}
 ![Access Condition Evaluation Logs](/assets/ytp/access/access-condition-logs.webp)